-Primary Care Physicians use referrals to supply additional opinions, order laboratory tests, or imaging studies.
-The variation in referral use and management is varied and is dependent upon several variables.
-Variables include patient characteristics, practice size, health plans with gatekeeping arrangements, as well as the variation of practices with managed care (Forrest, 2006).
+Primary Care Physicians look to specialists for referrals to gain additional insights, order laboratory tests, or imaging studies.
+The variation in referral use and management is dependent upon several scenarios.
+Specifics include patient characteristics, practice size, health plans with gatekeeping arrangements, as well as the variation of practices with managed care (Forrest, 2006).

 The dissimilarity leads to the high cost of referral management and communication, un-uniform patient care, the inability to track referral needs as well as inaccurate data collection.

 The referral and authorization process per insurance plan is complex and labor intensive for the providers and the payers.
 Each plan has its unique requirements for the providers to submit information and access the plan.
 Since there are multiple insurance plans with a variety of benefits, it is increasingly more difficult to manage the process in a streamlined and cost-effective manner.

 Managed care transactions require an enormous amount of paperwork, especially when the referral requests and authorizations never catch up to the claims submitted for the already provided services.
 This results in a delay in payment to the provider and resubmitted claims as well as phone calls to the plan to resolve the problem.
 Because the system is so fragmented and contracts and coverage for members are changing it is extremely difficult to stay current with the requirements on a daily basis.

 Reimbursement is declining, and costs are increasing for getting authorizations and receiving payment for services from the health plans.
 Healthcare is known for being labor intensive, but a majority of those costs are not associated with direct patient care but for administrative costs associated with the system of coordinating the services of authorized care.